 Dysphasia/Aphasia

 The term “aphasia” is now used to refer to both dysphasia (partial loss of language) and aphasia (total loss of language).
-Per the National Aphasia Association, the most common cause of aphasia is stroke, but it can also result from head trauma, brain tumors, infections, or other neurological illnesses.
+The National Aphasia Association reports the most common cause of aphasia is stroke, but it can also result from head trauma, brain tumors, infections, or other neurological illnesses.
 Those affected struggle with reading, writing, verbal exchanges, and language recall.
 Although it’s possible for only a single facet of language expression to be affected, it’s more common for multiple aspects to be involved.

 Dyspraxia